10 Basic Habits of Happy People, Backed By Research

 A couple of quick things.

-First, an important disclaimer.
-This may be a surprise, but happiness isn’t 100% up to you.
-Researchers have identified a genetic component, and also acknowledge that happiness is also influenced by external factors.
+This may come as a surprise, but happiness isn’t 100% up to you.
+Researchers acknowledge genetics plays a role and also that happiness is influenced by factors outside your control.

-Also, the categories below were identified by a dedicated group of respected psychologists who belong to a charity called Action for Happiness.
-The charity’s goal is to teach others about improving their well-being.
+The categories below come from a dedicated group of respected psychologists who belong to the organization Action for Happiness – whose goal is to teach others about improving their well-being.

 1. Being Kind To Others